biast12/ClearTimerBot/README.md

   - `/subscription ignore https://discord.com/channels/.../123456789` - Toggle using message link
   - `/subscription ignore @JohnDoe` - Toggle ignore status for a user's messages
   - `/subscription ignore 987654321 #general` - Toggle ignore status for user ID in #general

-#### `/subscription list`

-List all active subscriptions in the current server.

-- **Shows:**
-  - All subscribed channels with their names
-  - Timer configuration for each channel
-  - Next clear time for each channel (with relative time)
-  - Total number of ignored entities (messages + users) per channel
-  - Helpful tip to use `/subscription info` for detailed channel information
-- **Example:**
-  - `/subscription list` - Display all active subscriptions in the server

 #### `/subscription clear [target_channel]`